I answered my own question.

 the head gaskets on long term use on the EA82 without the Mechanical fan;

 It Belongs to a Hyundai Elantra, this is the Part Number chart:

-Here you can See How Both Thermo Switches could be Compared,
+Here you can See Both Thermo Switches Compared Side by Side,

 This is the New, Hyundai Thermo Switch: